 After the completion of the Proposed Merger, the current stockholders of Targacept will own a significantly smaller percentage of the combined company than their ownership of Targacept prior to the Proposed Merger.
-At the effective time of the Proposed Merger, our stockholders will collectively own approximately 35% of the outstanding shares of the combined company, assuming no future issuances of Targacept or Catalyst capital stock prior to closing of the Proposed Merger and that Catalyst's net cash at closing meets the target set forth in the Merger Agreement.
-In addition, the seven-member board of directors of the combined company will initially be comprised of four current Catalyst directors and three current Targacept directors.
-Consequently, our stockholders will be able to exercise less influence over the management and policies of the combined company than they currently exercise over the management and policies of Targacept.
+At the effective time of the Proposed Merger, our stockholders will collectively own approximately 42% of the outstanding shares of the combined company, based on shares of Targacept and Catalyst capital stock outstanding as of July 15, 2015 and assuming Catalyst's net cash at closing meets the target set forth in the Merger Agreement.
+In addition, the seven-member Board of Directors of the combined company will initially be comprised of four current Catalyst directors and three current Targacept directors.
+Consequently, our stockholders will be able to exercise less influence over the management and policies of Targacept.